HeIIow2/webscraper/readme.md

 The data is saved in a folder, where every subfolder is named a date.
 In the subfolder there are every data from a day.
 For every available magazine one json file.

 I am only reading the data of the above mentioned magazines.
 I am returning this number with a custom iterator.
 Every iteration it returns a dictionary, where the keys are the names of the magazines and the value being the according content.
 It also returns the date in utc.

+## keyword analysis

+I am using [yake](https://pypi.org/project/yake/) to analyze 20 keywords from the body and 1 from the header, and returning it as sorted list, by importance.